This page will be updated by end of September 2025.

 Any offer that is declined or that expires will be reoffered in 48-hour iterations to the next eligible appointable applicants, in rank order and according to saved preferences.

-If you are therefore initially placed on the reserve list – it is advisable to check your email and Oriel account every 24 hours as offers will be ongoing throughout (to be confirmed) 2025.
+If you are therefore initially placed on the reserve list – it is advisable to check your email and Oriel account regularly as offers will be ongoing throughout the offer matching process until the transfer of information date.

 Reserve list